 How We Got Our Start

-On March 24, 1992, Bishop L. Lawrence Brandon and six members met to organize the Praise Temple Missionary Baptist Church.
+On March 24, 1992, Rev. Larry L. Brandon and six members met to organize the Praise Temple Missionary Baptist Church.
 The Church began, originally, with prayer service and bible study in the home of Dea. and Sis.
 Charles R. Williams, Sr. at 1504 Lampkin Street in Bossier City, Louisiana 71111.
 In this modest beginning, the church committed to the great commission of our Lord to evangelize and win the lost at all costs.

 In April of 1992, the church was incorporated as a non-profit organization.
 On Sunday, April 19, 1992, the church held its first worship service at 3146 Midway Avenue, in Shreveport, Louisiana at the Midway Christian Church.
 The membership immediately grew from seven to thirty members.
 The church remained at this location until September, 1992.
 In September the church moved to the Villa Norte’ Apartment Complex’s Leasing Office/Recreation Room.
 During the second year of existence, Praise Temple became known as the “Church where the doors swing on the hinges of love.”.
 The Temple also coined the phrase “Spiritual Hospital” and “House of Refuge” due to the heightened care and concern for God’s people.
 In September of 1993, Praise Temple’s growth accelerated beyond the capacity of this building.